SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are a few ways to get from SFO to San Francisco.
 Here are some of the most popular options.

-SFO BART Station: The Bay Area Rapid Transit system is another great way to get from SFO to San Francisco.
+BART: The BART train is another great way to get from SFO to San Francisco.
 It's perfect for those who are traveling light and are able to then walk to their hotels (or take an Uber/Lyft/Taxi) from one of its SF stations.

 Here are a few tips for getting around San Francisco to key attractions.
-They are some of the most popular Muni routes and will show you what buses to take during your visit.
+They include some of the most popular Muni routes.

 Alcatraz: The F streetcar will take you directly to Pier 33, where you will take the ferry to Alcatraz Island.
 You can pick it up in Union Square or Fisherman's Wharf.